aganrandave/DAT608-POS-Fraud-Detection/models/README.md

 # models

-Model training, evaluation, and MLflow registry code for the fraud-scoring ensemble.
+This documents the Model training, evaluation, and MLflow registry code for the fraud-scoring ensemble.

 - `excel_reader.py` — loads `data/features.xlsx`, joined against `data/transactions_raw.xlsx` for labels.